Lawyer's glittering career closes | Dandenong Star Journal

 “We’d say (Brian) would catch them and the other brother would get them out.”

-Since being admitted to the Bar in 1975, Mr Kennedy befriended and learnt much from many of his clients.
+Since being admitted to the Supreme Court of Victoria in 1975, Mr Kennedy befriended and learnt much from many of his clients.

 “You have to be embedded with them.
 They go through high times and low times – and they look to you when things are a little unstable.”